wargio/Twitch-Streamer-Linux/README.md

 Dependencies:
 -------------
 These dependencies are not the name of the packages that you need.
-They are the name of the executables/libs that you need.

-        avconv pulseaudio alsa xwininfo pactl ffmpeg libavcodec-extra-53
+The libs names can change!.

+        xwininfo pactl libfaac-dev libmp3lame-dev libv4l2-dev libx264-dev x11grab-dev libpulse-dev librtmp-dev libasound-dev

+Grab the latest `ffmpeg` from:

+	git clone git://source.ffmpeg.org/ffmpeg.git ffmpeg

+Build it with the following build options:

+	./configure --disable-ffplay --disable-ffprobe --disable-ffserver --enable-libfaac --enable-libmp3lame --enable-libv4l2 --enable-libx264 --enable-x11grab --enable-libpulse --enable-librtmp --enable-gpl --enable-nonfree --disable-yasm  --extra-libs="-lasound"

 ###Suggested: